ematyjasik/rotator/README.md

 in niri's config.kdl within output {}.
 You may also uncomment left-handed, if you're like me.

-Finally, place .screenstate in your $HOME directory.
+Finally, place .screenstate in your $HOME directory, and run:

+chmod +x rotator && cp rotator.sh /bin/rotator